AFreckZ/Capstone-Project/README.md

 5. Once the folder is opened in your IDE, install all the dependencies by  pasting this in the terminal( that is within you IDE) " npm install ".
 6. Log into MYSQL, through your terminal as root, " mysql -u root -p ".
 7. Create a database by Pasting this in the terminal " CREATE DATABASE YaadQuest; " , then " SHOW DATABASES " to ensure the database has been created, then exit MYSQL.
-8. To transfer the tables and their information to your database, paste this in your terminal. " mysql -u root/user -p YaadQuest < database.sql ", you will be prompted to enter your MySQL password for the root/user that you have created and have granted this databases permissions to.
+8. To transfer the tables and their information to your database, paste this in your terminal. " mysql -u root -p YaadQuest < database.sql ", you will be prompted to enter your MySQL password for the root/user that you have created and have granted this databases permissions to.
-9. Log into mysql again, entering " mysql -u root/user -p " and enter " use YaadQuest;" then" show tables;", once this is not an empty set, you have successfully intergrated the tables into your local database.
+9. Log into mysql again, entering " mysql -u root -p " and enter " use YaadQuest;" then" show tables;", once this is not an empty set, you have successfully intergrated the tables into your local database.
 10. Enter the following line in the mysql terminal, " Select * from user Limit 5;", once this is not an empty set the database has successfully been set up, exit this terminal.
 11. Go to the .env.example file and change its name to .env, then change the DB_USER to to the user that has permissions to the database, and DB_Password to the password of that user.
 12. Navigate to the server folder, of the project using your terminal, and run " node generate-secret.js ", to generate a secret key.
 Once this has been ran, check your .env file to ensure the JWT_SECRET has been updated.